MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-outbound-maps-for-a-send-port.md

 ---
 description: "Learn more about: How to Configure Outbound Maps for a Send Port"
-title: "How to Configure Outbound Maps for a Send Port | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "How to Configure Outbound Maps for a Send Port" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "configuring, outbound maps"
-  - "configuring, send ports"
-  - "managing [send ports], configuring"
-  - "send ports, outbound maps"
-  - "send ports, configuring"
-  - "managing [send ports], outbound maps" ms.assetid: 9f5f5504-5a7f-4b21-9a65-91dce9d35890
-caps.latest.revision: 15
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Configure Outbound Maps for a Send Port
 This topic describes how to configure outbound maps for a send port by using the BizTalk Server Administration console.
 You use a map to apply an XSL transformation to a message sent by the send port without processing the message through an orchestration.
 You can add an outbound map, remove a map, or change an existing map to a different one.
 You can add more than one map to a send port, but each map must have a unique source schema.
 For background information about maps, see [Maps](../core/maps.md).